pedm/Override_Default_Likelihood/README.md

 end
 ```

-Unfortunately Dynare does not allow us to specify an alternative objective function via the options object.

-However, it is possible to define our own override the default dsge_likelihood function.
-This can be done by creating our own own dsge_likelihood.m in the current working directory of Matlab.
+However, it is possible to override Dynare's default dsge_likelihood() function.
+This can be done by creating our own dsge_likelihood.m in the working directory of Matlab.
 This overrides the default dsge_likelihood.m in Dynare.

-Here I demonstrate that this works.
+In this code, I confirm that this works.
 I think that the next step is to modify dsge_likelihood.m, by adding code that penalizes the likelihood based on the variance-covariance matrix of the shocks.